CSBSJU/CSCI-130/files/labs/Lab06/Lab-I.md

    * study (again) any material you struggled with in this lab, and
    * study new material needed for the next lab

-   You will submit your work for this lab and the next one together at the end of our next lab meeting.
+   You will submit your work for this lab and the next one together by midnight Thursday.
   \END{Submission}